ChiangMaiUnversityPhDResearchGroup/MyPhDResearchOfCMU/Resource/index.md

 2. All papers collection of Arxiv.org: https://www.kaggle.com/Cornell-University/arxiv，total is 1.1T and more(updated weekly)
 3. AI read papers: https://sharly.ai/，https://chatdoc.com/
 4. free paper everyday: https://chatwithpaper.org/ (HF contribution)
+5. https://elicit.com/?workflow=table-of-papers, find the papers with what you are thinking and researching
+6. https://consensus.app/home/blog/welcome-to-consensus/, Get your search result with Q&A mode

 ## Meetings
  [9-12](../meetings.md)